Zaira Wasim: Controversies

 In 2016, publicity photos of Wasim surfaced showing her with trimmed hair for her role in the film Dangal.
 This resulted in her being trolled online for having been "un-Islamic" by acting in a film.
 In January 2017, a local news organisation published the news and photos of her meeting with then Chief Minister Mehbooba Mufti.
 This resulted in further criticism and Wasim receiving death threats because Mufti had described Wasim as a "Kashmiri role model".
 In response, Zaira issued an apology on her Facebook and Instagram account which she deleted shortly after.
 But not before the message was picked up and publicised by news media which added further fuel to the controversy.
-Subsequently, several Indian celebrities have voiced their support for Wasim, denouncing her critics.
+Subsequently, several Indian celebrities voiced their support for Wasim, denouncing her critics.

-In January 2017, Indian sports minister Vijay Goel tweeted a message "Our daughters are breaking out of their cages and moving forward", accompanied by a photo of him standing before a painting depicting two women – one in a hijab and another cowering in a cage.
+In January 2017, Indian sports minister Vijay Goel tweeted a message "Our daughters are breaking out of their cages and moving forward", accompanied by a photo of him standing before a painting depicting two women – one in a hijab and the other cowering in a cage.
 Wasim responded to Goel requesting him not to connect her to "such a discourteous depiction" and that women in hijab were "beautiful and free".
-Goel responded saying that she had misinterpreted his tweet, he appreciated Wasim's work and meant to discourage "evil and patriarchal notions".
+Goel responded that she had misinterpreted his tweet, and that he appreciated Wasim's work and meant to discourage "evil and patriarchal notions".